openscm/pymagicc/docs/magicc_flags.rst

 MAGICC's flags have a few repeating conventions which can make them easier to understand.
 However, sometimes the naming convention conflicts with the behaviour so it's worth double checking if in doubt.
-Here we summarise a few of the key conventions:
+Here we summarise a few key conventions:

 - endings like ``0NO1SCALE2SHIFT``: in general, if these flags are set to ``0`` then they will do nothing, if set to ``1`` they will adjust the 'input' series to 'target' series by scaling (i.e. multiplying the whole series by a constant) and if set to ``2`` they will adjust the input series to the target series by shifting (i.e. adding/subtracting a constant to the whole series).
 - ``ABC_NAMES``: defines the variable names which belong to the group which will commonly be referred to with a prefix of ``ABC`` e.g. ``FGAS_NAMES``: defines the F-gases in MAGICC.